JonnyDavison/blokz/README.md

 ## Testing
 Testing throughout the development process ensured the functionality and flow gave both good UX and UI.
 Testing led to bugs in User movement being ironed out stopping 'jumpy' Slider movement, further increasing the UX.
+Mobile testing lead to resizing the 'slider' and the 'grid' to ensure full functionality of the game.

 As development moved to responsiveness, media queries lead to code refactoring, and bug fixes.